The Best Radon Detector to Make Your Home Safer

 RadonAway is a well-known company specialising in products designed to mitigate Radon, a colourless, odourless, and tasteless radioactive gas that can pose health risks when accumulated indoors.

-One of their offerings is the RadonAway Radon Test Kit, designed to measure the presence of radon gas within a specific area, typically in a Home or building.
+One of their offerings is the RadonAway Radon Test Kit, designed to measure radon gas in a specific area, typically in a Home or building.

-Testing Materials: This kit often contains items like radon test devices or detectors, instructions on how to use them, and information on where and how to place the detectors in your Home.
+Testing Materials: This kit often includes radon test devices or detectors, instructions on how to use them, and information on where and how to place the detectors in your Home.

 Guidelines: The kit provides guidelines on how long the test should run, when to return the detectors for analysis, and how to interpret the results.

-Laboratory Analysis: Once the testing period is complete, the kit typically involves sending the detectors or samples back to a laboratory RadonAway recommends for analysis.
+Laboratory Analysis: Once the testing period is complete, the kit typically requires you to send the detectors or samples back to a laboratory RadonAway recommends for analysis.
 The lab will provide a detailed report of the radon levels detected in your Home.

 8. Pro-Lab RA100 Radon Gas Test Kit